 2. Sleep & Mental Health

-Blue light will keep you awake.
+The blue light will keep you awake.
 This is becoming more of an issue because of smartphones and other mobile devices.
 It’s even believed to be causing more cases of insomnia because it suppresses melatonin, which helps you fall asleep.

 The extra blue light that we’re getting throws off our circadian rhythm, making it harder to fall asleep.
-A circadian rhythm is a “roughly 24 hour cycle in the physiological processes of living beings, including plants, animals, fungi and cyanobacteria.”
+A circadian rhythm is a “roughly 24-hour cycle in the physiological processes of living beings, including plants, animals, fungi, and cyanobacteria.”

 Before artificial light was invented, our bodies had natural circadian rhythms.
 We slept when it was dark and woke up when the sun came up.
 Our bodies have not yet fully adapted to artificial light and the modern work schedule and likely won’t for a long time.